speech bubbles

 Who needs to participate in these conversations?

-This program is being phased in for all appointed staff, with the staff and leaders of following groups participating in 2023:
+This program is being phased in for all appointed staff.

 What is the first step in the program?

-The goal of the first quarter is for staff to participate in a simple, guided “Expectation Conversation” with their leader, which ensures staff has a clear understanding of the responsibilities of their role.
+The goal of the first step is for staff to participate in a simple, guided “Expectation Conversation” with their leader, which ensures staff has a clear understanding of the responsibilities of their role.

-Once Expectation Conversations have taken place, phase I participants should begin regular Check-In Conversations.
-Phase II participants will receive information regarding their next steps.
+Once Expectation Conversations have taken place, participants should begin regular Check-In Conversations.

 What is the timeline for the four conversations?